Lasserini/kidstravelp4/README.md

 *   The experiences page includes:
     - **More indepth description of the chosen experience**
     - **User created reviews**
-    - **Optio for user to submit a review**
+    - **Option for user to submit a review**
+    - **Ability to edit & delete previously posted reviews**

 ### 2.2 Futures left to implement
 - Add stronger delete review & experience protection.
 Touchscreens needs a better solution.
-- Allow users to add new experiences to the database
+- Allow users to add new experiences to the database.
-- A user dashboard with overview of their posted items
+- A user dashboard with overview of their posted items.
+- Signup/login with Facebook/Google/Etc.
 - Like or up/downvote functionality to experiences and reviews
 - More advanced search options, fx a search function that utilize Map Clustering